Dunedin Public Libraries Association

-Every Library needs friends and among Dunedin Public Libraries’ closest allies is the Dunedin Public Library Association also known as the Friends of the Library.
+Every Library needs friends and among Dunedin Public Libraries’ closest allies is the Dunedin Public Libraries Association also known as the Friends of the Library.

 Currently the association enjoys a membership of over 300 individuals who actively support and work to promote the Dunedin Public Libraries network.